Skip to Content

 Understand how minds work.

 The Bachelor of Arts in Psychology major at Landmark College is designed to prepare students for graduate study or entry-level positions in community mental health, education, public affairs, health, human resources, and a range of nonprofit careers.
-Students might also pursue employment counseling, grant development, business or sales positions, all of which benefit from the study of psychology.
+Students might also pursue employment in counseling, grant development, business, or sales positions, all of which benefit from knowledge of psychology.

 Consistent with American Psychological Association (APA) standards, students in this major explore psychology, neurodiversity, and learning.
 Students will develop research skills and apply concepts to solving problems and improving the world around them.
 Experiential opportunities and internships are designed for students to grow as professionals through self-reflection, collaboration, and project management.